bendiumpope/contract_backend_api/README.md

-# DEEL BACKEND TASK
+# CONTRACT BACKEND API

 💫 Welcome! 🎉

-This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.
+This involves building a Node.js/Express.js app that will serve a REST API.
+It show cases the use of transactions in sequelize ORM with SQLite.

 ## Data Models